Ramtin92/Knowledge-Transfer-in-Robots-1/README.md

 <img src="pics/Slide1.PNG" alt="drawing" width="600px"/>

-- The objects of 15 categories shared by both the robots are used to train the encoder-decoder network that learns to projects the sensory signal of the source robot to the target robot.
+- The objects of 15 categories shared by both the robots are used to train the encoder-decoder network that learns to project the sensory signal of the source robot to the target robot.

 <img src="pics/Slide2.PNG" alt="drawing" width="600px"/>